Essure Reversal and Essure Removal

 - Essure removal is a surgical procedure to help women who are having symptoms after Essure, want the Essure devices removed, but do not want to become pregnant.

-- Essure reversal is a surgical procedure to help women who want their Essure devices removed and who want to become pregnant naturally.
+- Essure reversal is a surgical procedure to help women who want their Essure devices removed and who also want to become pregnant naturally.

-Some patients have been able to obtain partial reimbursement when having Essure removal or Essure reversal surgery at A Personal Choice.
+Some patients have been able to obtain reimbursement when having Essure removal or Essure reversal surgery at A Personal Choice.

 How to determine if health insurance will pay for Essure reversal or removal?